Uninen/docker-images/README.md

 ## Using

-Just use one of the following image sources:
+Use one of the following image sources:

 - `registry.gitlab.com/uninen/docker-images/python:3.9`
 - `registry.gitlab.com/uninen/docker-images/python-postgis:3.9`